Finding Los Islotes

 Tulum has two pronounced seasons: mid-May through October is the rainy season, and the dry season starts in November.

-Higher humidity during the summer rainy season make the temperatures feel much hotter, especially if you’re out in the sun, but offshore breezes (at the beach) moderate the perceived heat.
+Higher humidity during the summer rainy season make the temperatures feel much hotter.
+Especially if you’re out in the sun.
+However, offshore breezes (at the beach) moderate the perceived heat.

 Start Your New Life Today, Overseas

 For years, Tulum has been popular with the backpack crowd, many of whom have settled-in and started tourist service business—small inns and bed and breakfasts, cafés, restaurants, and bars.
-But these days, things are getting more upscale.
+But, things are getting more upscale.

 This town offers investment and business opportunities for the adventurous soul.